“I love my school, I love my community and I LOVE my house”

 Meridian Ranch,” Shelly says, “it’s the community of people here and the way that they look out for

 When they’re not working, the Welch family loves to play.
-“We have 15 miles of walking trails, which is an
+“We have over 20 miles of walking trails, which is an

 awesome opportunity to get out and get moving.
 We have a rec center that’s packed with equipment,